abdoomr2003/CodeAlpha_TO_DO_LIST/README.md

 4. **Delete a Task**:
    - Click the "Delete" button to remove a task from the list.

-## Screenshots

-1. **Task Form**
-   Allows users to add tasks with title, description, and priority.

-2. **Task List**
-   Displays tasks with their descriptions, priorities, and action buttons for completing or deleting tasks.

 ## Contributing

 If you'd like to contribute: